sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Raise visibility on the topic/capability of code search as lightweight analysis.
 Inform relevant customer contacts about these capabilities.
 - **Work log:**
     - YYYY-MM-DD: $UPDATE

+### Code Monitoring
+- **Owner(s):** Juliana
+- **Outcomes:**
+    - Work with product and design to understand the scope of the work.
+Based on this, start work on a dev implementation plan.
+- **Work log:**
+    - 2020-09-25: Initial meeting took place between Pooja, Quinn Keast and Juliana to understand the scope of the work.
+[Meeting notes](https://docs.google.com/document/d/1EG42dM1old49uPXpGAqL7b9k95bWpM0Zcu0JM5gXtOQ/edit?ts=5f6dac2c)